 The Pipeline For Jobs Program was created in 1999 to provide low-cost loans and financial assistance to municipalities, public utilities, public benefit corporations and businesses.
-The purpose of the program is to encourage and support water supply and cold water supply improvement projects which provide an economic development benefit to the State.
-Recommendations include \$6.25 million in new appropriations and \$14.5 million in reappropriations for this program.
+The purpose of the program is to encourage and support water supply and cold water supply improvement projects, which provide an economic development benefit to the State.
+The recommendation for this program includes \$14.5 in reappropriations.